jusotoTEC/c-product-toolbox/README.md

 ### Key Features and Advantages

 * **Efficient Computation**: The reduced *c*-product minimizes computational complexity by using real arithmetic, leading to lower memory usage and faster execution compared to traditional tensor multiplication methods.
-* **Extended Tensor Operations**: The toolbox includes various functions not available in existing tensor computation packages, such as tensor pseudoinverse, the drazin tensor inverse, and the least squares solutions for tensor equations.
+* **Extended Tensor Operations**: The toolbox includes various functions not available in existing tensor computation packages, such as tensor pseudoinverse, the Drazin tensor inverse, and the least squares solutions for tensor equations.
 * **Multi-Platform Support**: While initially developed for MATLAB, the *C-Product Toolbox* has also been fully implemented in Python, utilizing the *NumPy* and *SciPy* libraries, ensuring broader accessibility.
 * **Applications in Image and Signal Processing**: The toolbox has been tested in various applications, including video denoising, showcasing its practical advantages over traditional tensor computation methods.

 ### Why Use the *C-Product Toolbox*?

-The primary motivation behind this toolbox is to address the limitations of existing tensor computation frameworks.
+This toolbox's primary motivation is to address the limitations of existing tensor computation frameworks.
 The *C-Product Toolbox* introduces optimized algorithms that significantly reduce computational costs while providing cross-platform compatibility.

-### Scientific paper related with the *C-Product Toolbox*
+### Scientific paper related to the *C-Product Toolbox*

 The *C-Product Toolbox* is associated with the scientific article "***C-Product Toolbox*:  A computational package for third-order tensor operations based on the reduced c-product**."
-This scientific paper has been submitted for review in a scientific journal and is currently under peer review.
+This paper was published in the journal *Computational and Mathematical Methods* (https://doi.org/10.1155/cmm4/6048327).
 The numerical experiments included in this repository are explained in detail in the paper.

 ## Authors